ProfessorSeb/maniak-io/content/articles/2026-02-20-mcp-multiplexing-tool-access-agentgateway.md

 ## Conclusion

-MCP multiplexing solves one of the biggest challenges in production agentic AI environments: **server sprawl**.
-Developers shouldn't need to configure connections to every MCP server individually.
+MCP multiplexing and tool access control solve two of the biggest challenges in production agentic AI environments:

+1. **Server sprawl** — developers shouldn't need to configure connections to every MCP server individually.
 One gateway endpoint, all tools.

+2. **Ungoverned tool access** — not every agent or user should see every tool.
+With JWT-based RBAC and CEL expressions, you get fine-grained, identity-aware tool filtering at the gateway level.

-Federate all your MCP servers behind AgentGateway, add new servers with a label, and every connected client sees the new tools immediately.
+The combination is powerful: federate all your MCP servers behind AgentGateway, then use policies to control exactly who sees what.
+Add new servers with a label.
+Restrict tools with a CEL expression.
 No agent code changes.
 No client reconfiguration.

 One gateway.
 All your tools.
+The right access for the right user.